The Beginning . . . An Uaithne

 surrounding the group and the meaning behind the Medieval texts that Michael composes

-from.
 Illiteracy became universal.
 People learned to think without sight of the written word.

 This did much to sharpen mental agility, so that thoughts into words were honed to a